 “Parolee-Expires or Parolee-Indefinite” The student is eligible for aid if paroled into the U.S. for one year or more.
-The SAVE response will include the parole expiration date which must be after the day the student starts classes AND has evidence from the DHS (such as a form I-797 Notice of Approval of I-485 Permanent Residence Status) that he is in the U.S. for other than a temporary purpose and intends to become a U.S. citizen or permanent resident.
-The SAVE response will include a comment in the DHS Comments section of the Pending Applications section that the student’s I-485 application is pending.
-Note that if the student has not filed the I-485, nor had that application accepted by DHS, they are not an eligible noncitizen parolee.
+The SAVE response will include a comment in the DHS Comments section or the Pending Applications section that the student’s I-485 application is pending.
+Note that if the SAVE response does not include this comment, then the student is not eligible.

 “American Indian born in Canada” For details, see the Jay Treaty section earlier in this chapter.